-- Join and create group/forms.
+- Join and create groups/forms.
 These outlets allow users to create, post, comment to and participate with their interest.
-With forums, it is important to consider whether they are open or closed, invitation only, or can be joined by users outside a set group.
+With forums, it is important to consider whether they are open or closed, invitation-only, or can be joined by users outside a set group.

 - Hold Q&A sessions.
 These allow businesses to bring up a topic or subject and let their followers ask questions guiding a productive conversation.

 - Host social media contest.
 Remember to have fun with your followers by letting them win something unique to your business.
 If you’re needing some contest inspiration, check out this great post by wish pond.

 - Conduct surveys.
 Ask what information your business needs to grow then pinpoint the demographic you want to reach and determine sample size.
 Use this information to decide when to send the survey as this can have a large impact on who ends up responding.

 - Join Twitter chats, and offer incentives for others to share and join the conversation.
 Another great way for you to engage with followers is by commenting and sharing a candid opinion on the subject matter.